 Bank of America's innovative Keep the Change program automatically makes a small savings deposit with each debit card purchase.
 Individuals who sign up for the program will have their purchases rounded up to the next dollar.
 Then, the bank transfers the difference from an individual's checking account to their savings account.

 Although the transfers are small -- always less than a dollar -- the savings can add up, particularly for those who use their debit cards heavily.

-Despite its name, Bank of America operates in more than 40 countries.
-It serves approximately 53 million consumers and small businesses through its network of 5,500 branches and 16,300 ATMs.
-According to the company, 30 million customers actively use online banking to manage their Bank of America accounts.
+Despite its name, Bank of America operates in more than 35 countries.
+It serves approximately 47 million consumers and small businesses through its network of about 4,700 retail financial centers and 16,000 ATMs.
+According to the company, 32 million customers actively use Bank of America online banking to manage their accounts.